From understanding expenses to starting a limited company, our downloadable business guides can help you.

-Claiming back the money you spend on food is one of the greatest perks of being self-employed – but you can’t just claim everything you eat.
-So what’s the deal?
+Claiming back the money you spend on food is allowed if you are self-employed – but you can’t just claim everything you eat.
+So what’s the deal with claiming lunch as a business expense?

-Being self-employed gives you the ability to claim back any business expenses you incur, saving on tax.
-You can make 20% of your money back on every single business expense that qualifies, saving your company precious pennies.
+Being self-employed gives you the ability to claim back any business expenses you incur, which reduces the amount of tax your company pays.
+From 1st April 2017, the corporation tax rate is 19%.
+You can include every single business expense that qualifies in your annual accounts, reducing the amount your company pays tax on and saving your company precious pennies.

 HMRC’s general rule when it comes to expenses is that you can only claim back expenses that are “wholly and exclusively” for the purposes of trade.
 That’s why food and drink expenses can be a tricky one, as everyone needs food and drink to survive, making it hard to apply HMRC’s rule.

 There are certain situations where you can claim for food and drink expenses.
-The rule is that you’re only allowed to claim a meal as a travel expense – but it has to be outside of your normal working routine – so, if you’re travelling to and from the same workplace every day, it’s unlikely that this will be classed as a ‘travel’ expense.
+The rule is that you’re allowed to claim a meal as subsistence – but it has to be outside of your normal working routine – so, if you’re travelling to and from the same workplace every day, it’s unlikely that this will be classed as an allowable expense.

 To make things even trickier, there are also different rules depending on whether you operate as a sole trader or limited company.